endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"scan interference"`: your odds of a scan of your ship discovering anything illegal you have are equal to `1 / (1 + scan interference)`.
 For example, if "scan interference" is 3 you evade 75% of scans.

+  * `"scan brightness"`: increases the chance that an illegal outfit will appear on a cargo scan.
+The cargo scan formula is as follows: `max(1., 2 * (illegal good mass + illegal good scan brightness) / legal good mass) / (1 + scan interference)`.
+In English, if you have 1 ton of illegal goods and 2 tons of legal goods then you have a 50% chance of your illegal goods being found on a cargo scan.
+The higher the ratio of legal to illegal goods, the lower your chances of being caught.
+If you have no legal goods or too many illegal goods then the chance caps out at `1 / (1 + scan interference)`. **(v.
+0.9.17)**

+  * `"scan concealment"`: prevents an equivalent mass of illegal goods from being scanned.
+For example, if you had 6 tons of illegal goods and a scan concealment of 5, then only 1 ton of goods would be able to be scanned.
+The "mass" of illegal goods includes the scan brightness of those goods. **(v.
+0.9.17)**

   * `inscrutable`: if a ship has a nonzero value for this attribute, you cannot scan its outfits. **(v.
 0.9.7)**

   * `"asteroid scan power"`: the asteroid scanning range is 100 times the square root of this number.
 This allows you to identify and target minable asteroids. **(v.
 0.9.9)**